• Skip to primary navigation

 These Maple Hazelnut Cookies are so cute, aren’t they?!
 The ends are dipped in dark chocolate and topped with festive sprinkles.
 They are formed like little logs and make a pretty addition to every cookie tray!

-I really love maple flavor!
-I often use it to caramelize nuts for topping muffins or sweet bread like my Banana Bread with Maple Walnut Topping.
+I really love maple syrup!
+I often use it to caramelize nuts for topping muffins or sweet bread like my Banana Nut Bread.
 Maple and nuts are a great flavor combination and make everything more delicious in my opinion.

 For this cookie recipe, I use maple syrup and ground hazelnuts together.
 The maple syrup gives flavor and sweetness and the hazelnuts add texture.
 This cookie tastes like a mix of a butter cookie and a shortbread cookie.
 The dough is quite soft so it should be chilled overnight otherwise it will spread in the oven and you won’t have little logs.